sttp/Specification/Sections/Commands.md

 | 0x06 | [DataPointPacket](#data-point-packet-command) | Publisher | No | Payload contains data points. |
 | 0xFF | [NoOp](#noop-command) | Both | Yes | Periodic message to allow validation of connectivity. |

-> :tomato::question: SEC: _I don't think commands should be so rigidly defined, this prohibits a user from extending the protocol for their specific purpose.
-These should be GUIDs, or variable length strings.
-When the protocol enters the negotiate stage, it should negotiate every command that is supported and assign a runtime ID associated with that command.
-I would prefer variable length strings and require users to prefix their custom defined commands with something.
-Ex: STTP.NegotiateSession, USER.Special-Command_

-> :information_source: JRC: _I suppose the short answer is for simplicity in order to keep the scope of protocol limited.
-Strings could be used to identify commands as you suggest which might make the wire protocol more human readable, but this seems to have limited value.
-The benefit of allowing unlimited user commands in the protocol raises many questions in my opinion, any at all opens the possibility of introducing security issues for implementations of the protocol, a separate discussion all together.
-Perhaps the fundamental question is if allowing the flexibility for STTP implementations to create their own set of low level commands simply for the purposes of RPC is a worthwhile endeavor within the defined scope of the protocol.
-So if the protocol is designed to exchange time-series data and meta-data then what is the minimum set of commands need to accomplish this task?
-The original HTTP specification defined three commands GET, POST and HEAD - later versions added a few more, but the others are rarely used.
-HTTP accomplishes much more than its original design intentions with these three simple commands.
-The limited set of commands keeps the basic protocol functionality very simple, but does not limit its overall functionality.
-Most of the "functionality" provided through HTTP happens at a layer that exists above the wire protocol layer.
-I think the same can be true with STTP, i.e., functionality can be extended at an application and API layer above the wire protocol, even within the constraints of the defined commands._

 #### Negotiate Session Command

 After a successful connection has been established, the publisher and subscriber will participate in an initial set of negotiations that will determine the STTP protocol version and operational modes of the session.
 The negotiation happens with the `NegotiateSession` command code which will be the first command sent after a successful publisher/subscriber connection.
 The command is sent before any other commands or responses are exchanged so that the "ground-rules" for the communications session can be established.
 Once the sessions negotiations for the protocol version and operational modes have been established they will not change for the lifetime of the session.